We have two groups of people which help make Liverpool SOUP a success:

-- The Panel, who are a group of diverse SOUP supporters who review all pitch applications and rank them in order of their preference.
-We then collate the scores submitted by The Panel and the four highest ranking ideas or projects are selected to pitch.
+- The Shortlisting Panel, who are a group of diverse SOUP supporters (including all of our previous winners) who review all pitch applications and score them in order of preference.
+We then collate these scores and the four highest scoring ideas or projects are selected to pitch.

 Louisa has worked across several sectors, most recently specialising in process improvement for large organisations while also being a trustee for Awesome Liverpool who award monthly micro-grants.
 Her passion for community focused projects has grown from humble beginnings, working in charity shops appreciating the sense of purpose they can give to a diverse group of dedicated volunteers, to organising a pop-up cafe targeted at reducing the stigmas associated with mental health and various donation drives.

 Catherine works for a Maths Education charity and was formerly a teacher of young people and adults in Liverpool.
 She is passionate about education for empowerment and runs events which focus on using maths as a tool for social justice and understanding.
 Catherine was inspired to get involved after attending a SOUP event with her children.
 Watching their reaction and engagement with the event made her realise that everyone needs more SOUP in their lives.

 Joseph is a Learning Designer.
 He has worked with 50,000+ learners and produced creative engagement programmes for a variety of subjects, including history (English Heritage), art (People's History Museum), employability (Norfolk County Council), sport (TeamGB), sustainability (Biffa), and social cohesion (National Citizen Service).
 In 2020, he founded Change in a Box, a creative social action kit for young people.
 He is committed to helping people learn new skills and is excited to support more socially engaged work through Liverpool SOUP.